Good for Your Soul: Composition and production

-The instrumental track "Cry of the Vatos," named after drummer Johnny "Vatos" Hernandez, contains a back-masked message jokingly promoting Christianity to its listeners.
+Of "Nothing Bad Ever Happens", Danny Elfman said, "It's about somebody who chooses to ignore his neighbors' problems and doesn't get involved - but it's really about getting involved...
+We can't live like ostriches."

 "Wake Up (It's 1984)" is based on the George Orwell novel Nineteen Eighty-Four.
-A music video of the band performing the song was aired on January 1, 1984 on the show Good Morning, Mr. Orwell.

-Production

-Several songs were recorded but cut from the final album and remain unreleased, namely "All the Pieces" and "Waiting for You".
-Two further songs recorded, "Lightning" and "Cool City", were released on the following album, So-Lo, in 1984.
-Many additional songs were demo recorded for the album but did not reach the studio sessions, including "Lost Like This", which surfaced many years later on the 1994 album Boingo in a new orchestral arrangement.
+The instrumental track "Cry of the Vatos", named after drummer Johnny "Vatos" Hernandez, contains a back-masked message jokingly promoting Christianity to its listeners.

+Two outtakes from these sessions, "Lightning" and "Cool City", were released on Elfman's So-Lo album in 1984.
+Other outtakes include "All the Pieces" and "Waiting for You".

 Promotion

 The music video accompanying "Nothing Bad Ever Happens" depicts the band performing on a paradise island; Elfman appears watching TV, unaware that his house is being robbed behind him, referencing the lyrics of the first verse.
 He finishes taking a bath, before the tub catches fire, and catches sight of guitarist Steve Bartek being carried down the street by a lynch mob, but decides to ignore.
 The video ends with Elfman serving the singing severed heads of the band's horn section to three upper class diners, who at first appear shocked, but proceed to eat regardless.
 The paradise island from the start of the video then appears to get hit by a nuclear bomb while the band continue playing.
-Elfman said of the song and video in 1986, "It's about somebody who chooses to ignore his neighbors' problems and doesn't get involved - but it's really about getting involved...
-We can't live like ostriches."

-"Who Do You Want to Be" appears in the films Bachelor Party (1984) and Teen Wolf Too (1987).

-Reception
+The band appeared in Nam June Paik's Good Morning, Mr. Orwell on New Years Day of 1984, performing "Wake Up (It's 1984)".